-It is a mistake to say that this is just the same old utilitarianism all over again and that, as we all know very well by now, utilitarianism is mistaken: a thoroughly inadequate moral and normative political theory.
+It is a mistake to say that this is just the same old utilitarianism again and that, as we all know very well, utilitarianism is mistaken: a thoroughly inadequate moral and normative political theory.
 We cannot use that to dismiss the way I am arguing about dirty hands.
 In the contexts described, the above conception of always doing the lesser evil is, of course, compatible with utilitarianism, but does not require it.
-However, it may require, or at least its clear articulation will be facilitated by, what I have (following Brian Barry) characterized as weak consequentialism.6 But this view is compatible with accepting, as I do and as Barry does as well, a roughly Rawlsian conception of justice as fairness, where in addition to Pareto-optimality an independent principle of just distribution is required for the structuring of our institutions, if they are to be morally acceptable institutions.
+However, it may require, or at least its clear articulation will be facilitated by, what (following Brian Barry) I have characterized as weak consequentialism.
+But this view is compatible with accepting, as I do and as Barry does as well, a roughly Rawlsian conception of justice as fairness, where in addition to Pareto optimality an independent principle of just distribution is required for the structuring of our institutions, if they are to be morally acceptable institutions.
 Unlike Rawls, I am not saying that, morally speaking, considerations of justice always override considerations of utility.7 Normally they do, but again in certain extreme situations they do not.
-We should notmorally should not-do justice though the heavens fall, Michael Kohlhaasstyle.8

-However, what I am committed to denying, with such a conception, is that there are any absolute side-constraints that, where they apply, must always determine what we are to do no matter what the consequences.
-The serious moral and political problem over dirty hands is not over some trumped-up moral dilemma rooted in conceptual confusion, and perhaps even in moral evasiveness as well.
-It is over whether moral agents acting in the political sphere, including sensitive and aware moral agents, who have taken Machiavelli's lessons to heart, should always try to do the lesser evil in inescapably dirty-hands situations, or whether instead they should follow Leszek Kolakowski, and a host of others, in believing that we must always stick with putatively absolute side-constraints, no matter what.
-I shall argue, against Kolakowskian Absolutism, that that is not the way to have clean hands.
+We should not - morally should not -Michael Kohlhaas-style, do justice though the heavens fall.8 sion, and perhaps even in moral evasiveness as well.
+It is over whether moral agents acting in the political sphere, including sensitive and aware moral agents, who have taken Machiavelli's lessons to heart, should always try to do the lesser evil in inescapably dirty hands situations, or whether instead they should follow Leszek Kolakowski, and a host of others, in believing that we must always stick with putatively absolute side-constraints, no matter what.
+9 I shall argue, against Kolakowskian absolutism, that that is not the way to have clean hands.
 It is, rather, a way of evasively and irresponsibly dirtying our hands even more than we would by resolutely and intelligently seeking, in such circumstances, to do or assent to the lesser evil.